mozilla/addons-frontend/README.md

 * Try to avoid magic [Flow declarations](https://flowtype.org/en/docs/config/libs/) for any *internal* code.
 Just declare a
-  [type alias](https://flowtype.org/en/docs/types/aliases/) next to the code where it's used and export / import it like any other object.
+  [type alias](https://flowtype.org/en/docs/types/aliases/) next to the code where it's used and export/import it like any other object.
 * Never import a real JS object just to reference its type.
 Make a type alias and import that instead.
 * Never add more type annotations then you need to.
 Flow is really good at